julian-medve/Unreleased-Admin/README.md

 This repository was based on Laravel and bootstrap admin template bought from https://themeforest.net/item/datta-able-bootstrap-admin-template/22954576.

+&nbsp;

 Mysql Database was used and database connection was configured in .env file in root directory.

-database : u5082149_unreleased
+- database : u5082149_unreleased
-username : u5082149_unreleased
+- username : u5082149_unreleased
-password : unreleased
+- password : unreleased

+&nbsp;

 ### To use this laravel packages to run this backend, first follow commands should be run.